 Head Down Up / Down

-As you begin the head down flight progression, there are many skills that you have exposure to during the basic position training.
-The up and down movement being one of those, you will have the basic understanding as part of balancing your neutral position.
-Being able to control your fall rate will ultimately broaden your range as a flyer especially when flying with another flyer.
+As you begin the Head Down flight progression, there are many skills that you will incorporate that you have already had exposure to in earlier training.
+The Up and Down movement being one of those, as you have already worked on adjusting your fall rate in Belly, Back, and Sit Flying orientations.
+Being able to control your fall rate will ultimately broaden your range as a flyer especially when flying with others.